vimeo/psalm/docs/supported_annotations.md

 the PHPDoc `@internal` tag.
 For `@internal`, an issue is raised if the calling code is in a namespace completly unrelated to the namespace of the calling code, i.e. not sharing the first element of the namespace.

 In contrast for `@psalm-internal`, the docbloc line must specify a namespace.
-An issue is raised of the calling code is not within the given namespace.
+An issue is raised if the calling code is not within the given namespace.

 As other tools do not support `@psalm-internal`, it may only be used in conjuction with `@internal`.